Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Introduction

-The paper is outlined as follows: Section~\ref{math-framework} presents an overview of the key equations used to evaluate the thermoelastic loss in a substrate coated by a uniform film.
-Thermoelastic response and the consequent heat propagation normal to the surfaces are studied.
-We also consider a model consisting of a multilayer coating and refine the heat equations to accommodate the alternating layers.
+The paper is outlined as follows: Section~\ref{math-framework} presents an overview of the key equations used to evaluate the thermoelastic loss in a substrate uniformly coated with either a single layer or a multilayer.
+Thermoelastic response and the consequent heat propagation normal to the interfaces are studied.
+We first consider a model consisting of a single layer, then expand the model to include a multilayer coating, and refine the heat equations to accommodate the alternating layers without adopting the EMA.
 Analytical solutions for both types of structure are derived.
-Finally, Section~\ref{results} presents the results calculated from the formulae of thermoelastic loss for various cases and discusses how material properties and external factors would impact the thermoelastic loss.
-Particular attention is paid to the multilayer structure without adopting the EMA, where the structure of the coating (layers and interfaces) is preserved.
+Finally, Section~\ref{results} presents the results calculated from the formulae of thermoelastic loss for various cases and discusses how material properties and external factors impact the thermoelastic loss.
+Particular attention is paid to the multilayer structure, where the structure of the coating (layers thickness and number of interfaces) is preserved.